ammarhakim/summer-school-cmpp/source/index.rst

 algorithm*.
 This is surprisingly good: it is a *second-order*, *time-centered* method that *conserves phase-space volume*.
-However, the error in phase-velocity (that is there is an error in time-period of orbits) accumulates *linearly*.
+However, the error in phase-velocity (that is there is an error in time-period of orbits) accumulates *linearly*, as we saw for the harmonic oscillator.
 See [Qin2013]_ for proofs that the Boris algorithm is *not* symplectic but conserves phase-space volume.

 A comprehensive review of structure preserving algorithms for use in plasma physics is provided by [Morrison2017]_.
 It has numerous references to the literature and should be consulted to develop a detailed understanding of such schemes.

 References
 ----------